No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: TrueMatch: Fine-grained Evaluation through Self-Retrieval

 \paragraph{Automated bag curation.} We compute \textit{intra-bag similarity} $\alpha$, an average pairwise cosine-similarity between multimodal embeddings of all images in the bag to quantify the difficulty of uniquely describing each image in the bag (details in \Cref{algo:benchmark_creation}).
 To create \benchmark{}, we sort the list of bags created above in the descending order based on $\alpha$ and use a set $\mathcal{V}$ to keep track of images that are included in \benchmark{}.
 Going down the sorted list, a bag is added to the benchmark only if none of its images exist in $\mathcal{V}$.
 This ensures that only the hardest bags with highest visual similarity are added to the benchmark for each visual concept in the embedding space.
 Bags within \benchmark{} unlike previous works involving image sets, are fine-grained~\citep{visdiff} and capture different aspects of visual discrimination beyond object positioning and negation~\citep{imagecode, spot_the_diff, robust_change_cap}.

-\paragraph{A manual filtering} process is performed to retain only those bags that would require captioning systems to capture some aspect of fine-grained visual discrimination.
-For example, for bag size 3, this reduces the number of bags in \benchmark{} from 680 to 254.
+\paragraph{A manual filtering} pass is performed to retain only those bags that would require captioning systems to capture some aspect of fine-grained visual discrimination.
+For bag size 3, this reduces the number of bags in \benchmark{} from 680 to 254.
+Some examples of selected and discarded bags are shown in \Cref{fig:manual_filtering_truematch}.